Improving Brain Tumour Care surveys share your experiences and help create change

 An awake craniotomy may be performed if the tumour is close to areas of the brain that control important functions.
 Waking you part way through the operation allows your neurosurgeon to check where these functions are in your brain by asking you to perform certain tasks during the operation, such as reading out loud or moving your arm or leg.
 This enables them to reduce the risk of affecting these areas.

-This treatment option can sound a bit daunting, but if it is thought to be the best one for you, your healthcare team will discuss it with you first, and explain what is done so you can mentally prepare for it.
+This treatment option can sound a bit daunting.
+But if it is thought to be the best one for you, your healthcare team will discuss it with you first and explain what is done.
+This will help you mentally prepare for it.

 It is important to remember that the brain itself cannot feel any pain, as it has no pain receptors.